Food

 Heat a pan (cast iron or stainless steel, not non-stick; they’re lined with very toxic materials) and healthy cooking fat of your choice.

 Add your ingredients to your pan, stir-frying as you go, till all is done to your liking.
-I suggest you stand right there; if you get distracted, your beautiful, crunchy, textured breakfast will over cook and go soggy.
+It will only take a few minutes and I suggest you stand right there until it’s done.
+If you get distracted, your beautiful, crunchy, textured breakfast will over cook and go soggy.

-Top with an egg, dress with a dash of apple cider vinegar to add some tang and to augment your digestive juices (herbal vinegars are even better), and enjoy.
+Top with a fried or boiled egg for a complete protein source and a wide range of other critical nutrients, add a piece of toast for extra crunch, dress with a dash of apple cider vinegar to add some tang and to augment your digestive juices, and enjoy.

 What else is up with this strategy (beyond a yummy breakfast)?

-A daily habit of visiting your garden with your harvest basket on your arm and the needs of a specific meal in mind may, over time, transform your gardening, your grocery shopping, your health, your budget, and your impact on our one and only Earth.
+A habit of visiting your garden frequently with your harvest basket on your arm and the needs of a specific meal in mind has the potential to transform your gardening, your grocery shopping and budget, your health, and your impact on our one and only Earth.

-Here are some of the (very obvious, but it doesn’t hurt to be reminded) things that lead me to make this claim.
+That’s a big claim, yes, but I think I can back it up.
+Here are some of the (very obvious, but it doesn’t hurt to be reminded) things I’d back it with.

 • Contact with nature builds and supports our mental, emotional, and physical health (and for many of us, it’s one of the things most lacking in our modern lives).
 Whether your garden is a collection of pots in a courtyard or an acreage, getting out into it daily will do you good.

 • Variety and nutrition.
 Only a few of the plants I mentioned in the list above are found in supermarkets.
-As well as the health benefits of getting outside and communing with plants daily, there’s the variety of nutrition available in your harvest basket.
-You won’t find this kind of nourishment in pills or on supermarket shelves.
+As well as the health benefits of getting outside and communing with plants daily, there’s the wide variety of nutrition available in your harvest basket.
+You won’t find this kind of nourishment on supermarket shelves, nor in pills at the pharmacy or healthfood store.

-One meal won’t make a difference, but a consistent habit of eating one meal per day, or a few meals per week, directly from your garden can help you build deep, abiding health over time.
+One meal won’t make much difference, but a consistent habit of eating one small serve directly from your garden, frequently, will help you build deep, abiding health over time.

 Instead of being overwhelmed by neglected areas that need chunks of time and herculean efforts to get them back on track, as you go about your daily rounds you’ll notice what needs attention and address it bit by bit.
-At first, you just find yourself weeding here, pruning there, jobs that don’t require more than spare two minutes and a pair of secateurs in your back pocket.
-“Chop and drop” pruning is also mulching.
+At first, you just find yourself weeding here, pruning there, jobs that don’t require more than two extra minutes on your daily rounds and a pair of secateurs in your back pocket.

 Then as you get in the swing of it, you might remember to have a wheelbarrow load of extra mulch or compost nearby for areas that need a top up.

-And your awareness and intuition expand as you spend that pleasant relaxing 10 minutes per day picking off tips into your basket; you start realising that this plant would do better over there and that plant would be easier to harvest and tend if you moved it here.
-If you keep this habit up, your whole garden may transform itself before your eyes as the weeks and months roll by.
+And your awareness and intuition expand as you spend that pleasant relaxing 10 minutes per day picking off tips into your basket or shirt front; you start realising that this plant would do better over there and that plant would be easier to harvest and tend if you moved it here.
+If you keep this habit up, your whole garden may quietly transform itself as the weeks and months roll by.

 • Abundance.
-Supermarket eating conditions us to overlook valuable nutrition sources and to throw away parts of plants that are perfectly edible.
+Supermarkets teach us to overlook valuable nutrition sources and to throw away parts of plants that are perfectly edible.
 When you widen your definition of what’s edible and useful, you might be amazed at how much more abundant your garden appears.
 Sprawling pumpkin and choko vines become a valuable source of food rather than a pain in the butt.
 Edible ground covers stop being leggy and messy and become bushier and more beautiful, giving more food the more you take.
-Weeds become valued allies in your efforts to obtain a wider range of nutrients directly from Nature, right outside your doorstep.
+Weeds become valued allies by providing a wider range of nutrients directly from Nature, right outside your doorstep, for free.

 • Harvesting for other meals.
-You can use your daily harvesting round for more than just this quick stir fry meal that you have in mind right now.
+You can use your daily harvesting round for more than just this quick stir fry meal.
 While I’m passing by the choko vine, for example, I take big chokos for the pigs, medium ones for dinner, and baby ones for my breakfast stir-fry.

 • Food sovereignty.
-Might our grand-kids wonder what on earth we were thinking when they learn about the destructive monocultures, global supply chains, and supermarkets that we relied upon?
-Food sovereignty won’t be rebuilt over night, but by a million small initiatives and shifts in our thinking, values, and habits … one harvest basket at a time.
-Your simple habit of filling your harvest basket daily instead of once in a while will steadily bring more food sovereignty into your own life, and will help speed the collective change along.
+I intend for my grandkids to wonder what on earth we were thinking when they learn about the destructive monocultures, global supply chains, and supermarkets that we relied upon.
+Food sovereignty won’t be rebuilt over-night, but by a million small initiatives and shifts in our thinking, values, and habits … one harvest basket at a time.
+Your simple habit of filling eating something from your garden daily instead of once in a while will steadily bring more food sovereignty into your own life, and will help speed the collective change along.

 Byline